 But the encroaching settlers need not spell the end for the Awá.
 Other tribes in Brazil, such as the Yanomami, have suffered devastating invasions.
 They recovered when the government was pressed to take action to protect their lands.

 One of the longest trains in the world passes Awá land carrying 30,000 tons of iron ore.

 ‘Dove!’ an Awá woman named Parakeet said. ’Let’s call her Dove Awá – doves sing and walk on the ground.’

 The Awá wait to choose their children’s names until they reach an age when the right name presents itself.
 Another of Parakeet’s daughters is called Forest Tree.
-One particularly wriggly child has just earned the name Earthworm.
+One particularly wriggly child was named Earthworm.

 The tribe are extraordinary pet keepers: most families have many more pets than people, from raccoon-like coatis to wild pigs and king vultures.
 But without question, monkeys are the Awá’s favourites.

 ‘I SPEND A LONG TIME BREASTFEEDING the baby monkeys,’ Parakeet explains.
 ‘And when they have grown they go back to the forest to live.
 I hear the howler monkey that used to be my pet, singing there in the forest.’

 Although wild monkeys are an important source of food, once a baby has been brought into the family and breast fed, it will never be eaten.
 Even if it returns to the forest, the Awá will recognize it as hanima: part of the family.